We are mere days away from Valentine’s Day and I must share a brief confession.

 36. You’ve ever said the rhyme, “I’m a bachelor til’ the rapture.” = – 1 point

 37. During a prayer at church celebrating wedding anniversaries, the person praying says a special prayer for all the people who are still single and lonely.
 (True story) = +1 point

 38. Your friend says that creating a dating profile on eHarmony is a sign that you might not be trusting God enough to provide a soul mate. = + 1 point

 39. You’ve developed highly sensitive, “They’re about to throw the bouquet” radar and know exactly when to leave a wedding. = +2 points

 40. Instead of saying that you’re “single,” your friends describe you as “not married yet.” = +2 points

 How did you score?
 Did I miss any?
 Have you experienced some that just weren’t on that list?

-Singles of the world unite and post your score proudly and when someone tries to stereotype you, tell them Razzle Dazzle, Razzle Dazzle.
+Singles of the world unite, post your score proudly, and when someone tries to stereotype you, tell them Razzle Dazzle, Razzle Dazzle.

 (This is a Throwback Thursday post from a few years ago.)